Step 1: Enroute to the Venue

 If it is shipped to your customer, it arrives in a box with no identifiable company name on it (whitelabeled) so as to avoid confusion and includes either a packing slip with no prices or no documentation at all, depending on where it came from and where it was shipped to.

 The tracking number for the shipping service used is added to your Twindom Manager, and the order is marked as “complete”.
 Both you and your customer receive shipment confirmation e-mails.

 Step 14: Repeat!

-For each event you do, you repeat the above process, changing it slightly each time.
+For each event you do, you repeat the above process.

-Any time you have a question, you e-mail Twindom Support and get a reply promptly with a simple solution.
+Any time you have a question, you can e-mail Twindom Support and we will get back to you promptly with a simple solution.